 If you are worried about some of the words and the styles of language used, the above paragraph should allay your fears, as there is a small sample there, and even in this very sentence.
 You will get used to it, and you will probably come to like a piece of adventure that broadens your vocabulary and acquaints you with settings not so foreign you can't understand, but rather are a different part of civilization that put us where we are today.
 This novel does that.
 For a moment in your life, exchange the laser saber for a cutlass, a photon torpedo for a cannon that fires a nine-pound ball, and a stun gun for a black powder pistol.
 Let calls, whistles, signals and flags take the place of mobile phones and text messages.
 Let a remote island with tall hills and swamps and springs be your setting, instead of a fenced playground or a computer desk.
 Think of going to a place of fun and adventure as taking weeks on a ship sailing the ocean, instead of hours in an SUV or a minivan on the highway.
 But be prepared for one thing which is the same today or two centuries ago... the dividing line between right and wrong, between good guys and bad guys, between responsible and careless, is not always as clear as we might wish.
 That circumstance can make a great adventure story even greater.--Submitted by Tim Rockfort

 This is a book that has made history.
-History that will never be forgotten.--Sir Tari Joseph--Submitted by Anonymous
+History that will never be forgotten.--Submitted by Sir Tari Joseph

 Recent Forum Posts on Treasure Island